AndrewSalko/kawaii-mobile/www/wp-content/plugins/ad-injection/readme.txt

 Donate link: http://www.reviewmylife.co.uk/blog/2010/12/06/ad-injection-plugin-wordpress/
 Tags: ad injection, adsense, advert injection, advert, ad, injection, advertising, affiliate, inject, injection, insert, widget, widgets, sidebar, monetize, monetise, banner, Amazon, ClickBank, TradeDoubler, Google, adBrite, post, WordPress, automatically, plugin, Adsense Injection, free, blog, ad rotation, A:B testing, split testing, WP Super Cache, W3 Total Cache, WP Cache
 Requires at least: 2.8.6
-Tested up to: 3.2.1
+Tested up to: 4.3
-Stable tag: 1.1.0.1
+Stable tag: 1.2.0.19
+License: GPLv2

 Injects any adverts (e.g. AdSense) into the WordPress posts or widget area.
 Restrict who sees ads by post length/age/referrer or IP.
-Cache compatible.

 == Description ==

-Ad Injection from [reviewmylife](http://www.reviewmylife.co.uk/ "reviewmylife") injects any kind of advert (e.g. Google AdSense, Amazon Associates, ClickBank, TradeDoubler, etc) into the existing content of your WordPress posts and pages.
+Ad Injection from [reviewmylife](http://www.reviewmylife.co.uk/ "reviewmylife") injects any kind of advert or other content (e.g. Google AdSense, Amazon Associates, ClickBank, TradeDoubler, etc) into the existing content of your WordPress posts and pages.
 You can control the number of adverts based on the post length, and it can restrict who sees adverts by post age, visitor referrer and IP address.
 Adverts can be configured in the post (random, top, and bottom positions) or in any widget/sidebar area.
 There's support for A:B split testing / ad rotation.
-And the dynamic restrictions (by IP and referrer) work with WP Super Cache, W3 Total Cache and WP Cache.
+And support for dynamic restrictions (by IP address and referrer).
+Note that this is an advanced plugin with loads of options.
+If you want a really simple plugin this might not be the one for you!

+**New Features 1.2.x.x**

+* Set the position of the top and bottom advert by paragraph or character.
+* Position the random ads to start or stop in the middle of the post.
+* Stop the random ads 2/3 of the way down a post, or at a paragraph/character position from the beginning/end of the post.
+* New options to exlude ads from blockquote and pre sections.
+And custom ad exlude tags.
+* Fade unused Home/Archive options instead of making them dissapear.
+* Add page age settings to status.
+* Improve debug messages.

 **New Features 1.1.x.x**

 * Template ads - you can now include ads anywhere in your theme template with some simple tags.
 You can load the top/random/bottom/footer ads, or you can load an ad from a text file on disk.
 Template ads inherit the same dynamic and global restrictions as for ads configured via the UI.
+* First ad can now be started at or after a paragraph or character position.
+* Override ad positions on individual posts using &lt;!--topad--&gt; &lt;!--randomad--&gt; &lt;!--bottomad--&gt;
+* Separate old post restriction for widget ads in case you want a different rule for the widget ads.

 **New Features 0.9.7.x**